How To Help Someone With Psychosis Who Doesn't Want Help: Compassionate Tips

 Psychoeducation can help cultivate empathy and understanding for others struggling with symptoms of psychosis.
 The entire family or friend group can better support your loved one by taking the time to educate yourselves about psychosis.

-Seeking professional help for your loved one
+Seeking professional help for a loved one experiencing psychosis or psychotic symptoms

 If your loved one has agreed to accept medical assistance, exploring resources and finding support together may be helpful.
 There are many organizations focused on providing services for those who seek help.